-Carcross And Surrounding Area
+Carcross And Area Travel Guide

 Carcross is another Yukon town sprawling with history.
 Old and new blend in well together and give the town a special feel.
 First Nation history and culture is showing off in the colourful paintings on buildings and the artistic carvings of the totem poles tell stories of an eventful past.

 The name Carcross is the short form for Caribou Crossing, which was the original name of the community.
 It earned its name for the herds of caribou that used to cross the narrows of the lakes in the days before the gold rush.
 At the time, various towns across Canada were called Caribou Crossing, which often made the mail end up in the wrong part of the country.
 Therefore, in 1994 the name was changed to Carcross.

 Today, Carcross has a population of 410 people.